The Xometry app works best with JavaScript enabled!

 How to Use a Wood Turning Tool

 2. Ensure the turning tool is always contacting the tool rest.
-Minimize the distance between the rest and workpiece to about ¼ inch.
+Minimize the distance between the rest and the workpiece to about ¼ inch.

 Is it Easy to Use Turning Tools?